twonegatives/attentive_sidekiq/README.md

 ### Sidekiq Web integration
 You may also watch info about disappeared jobs in a web UI.
 Simply make sure you have Sidekiq UI enabled, then head right to the Disappeared Jobs tab in the navbar.
+The Web UI uses the API exclusively: anything you can do in the UI can be scripted with the API.

 ![Web UI](web.png)

+### Pre-requirements and notes

+- Attentive Sidekiq assumes you've got Sidekiq installed already.
+- You should make sure sidekiq process is started in order for disappeared jobs updater to work properly.
+- It was tested with Sidekiq version 4.
+Seamless functionality with lower sidekiq versions is not guaranteed.

 ### Installation

 Add this line to your application's Gemfile:

     gem 'attentive_sidekiq'